Bring Back My Queens!

 "Bring Back My Queens!" is the eleventh episode of the eleventh season of the American reality competition television series RuPaul's Drag Race.
 It originally aired on May 9, 2019.
+The episode's main challenge tasks the remaining competitors with giving makeovers to the eliminated contestants.
 Wanda Sykes and Lena Waithe are guest judges.
+Nina West is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Silky Nutmeg Ganache to "No Scrubs" (1999) by TLC.

 Episode

-Wanda Sykes (left) and Lena Waithe (right) are guest judges.

-For the episode's mini-challenge, the contestants have a fake slapping contest.
-Brooke Lynn Hytes wins the mini-challenge.
+Brooke Lynn Hytes wins the episode's main challenge.

-For the main challenge, the contestants makeover the eliminated queens.
-Following are the pairs: